 in New York City

 The Cloisters may be New York's least-touristed major attraction.
 Perched high on a hill in upper Manhattan, surrounded by a quiet park and views of the Palisades, this museum hold the Unicorn Tapestries and the most important Renaissance painting in America.
 Yet it is largely unknown even to many New Yorkers.
 I had my first visit in nearly a decade.

 Like far too many tourist traps, it is a historical re-creation, but oh what a creation.
-From genuine fragments the Metropolitan Museum reconstructed its cloisters, with gardens now in bloom, and a fine Romanesque chapel.
-Many of the paintings will mostly interest specialists, but I always head right to Robert Campin's Annunciation.
+The Metropolitan Museum reconstructed its cloisters from genuine fragments, with gardens now in bloom and a fine Romanesque chapel.
+Many of the paintings will interest mostly specialists, but not Robert Campin's Annunciation.
 This triptych, painted in 1426 or so, reached the Metropolitan only within this century, through the American dealer Rosenberg & Stiebel.

 In a sense, Campin is himself a historical re-creation, a hugely successful artist with no well-documented surviving work.
 Even now, art students learn the controversial origins of the Northern Renaissance, in manuscripts and half-documented panel painters.
 Yet art historians also came to attribute a number of paintings to a single artist, whom they called the Master of Flémalle.
 This painter's style has much in common with another great artist and Campin's almost certain pupil, Rogier van der Weyden.
 Put these paradoxes and parallels together, and one has a breakthrough.